sumiyaabdi/PRF_Experiment_Checkers/README.md

 Requirements: psychopy and exptools2

 **Usage**

 Create setting files named expsettings_Task.yml within the Experiment folder.
 Change 'Task' to your actual task name.
 Run the following line from within the Experient folder.
+Ideally, Subject should be specified according the the BIDS convention (sub-001, sub002 and so on), Task must match one of the settings files in the Experiment folder, and Run should be an integer.

-- python main.py Subject Condition Run
+- python main.py Subject Task Run

 For Marco's experiment, currently there are 5 conditions (tasks), and 5 related settings files, coded as PRF+number of squares in bar+bar speed letter (Regular, Fast, Slow).
 In this experiment, the condition names are: